wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/B/Blight.md

 **Components:** V, S \
 **Duration:** Instantaneous

-The target must make a Constitution saving throw.
+One creature or plant of your choice must make a Constitution saving throw.
 It takes `8d8` necrotic damage on a failed save, or half as much damage on a successful one.
 Undead and constructs are immune to this spell.